mattmcspirit/hybridworkshop/steps/5_DeployAKSHCI.md

 _____________

 In order to deploy AKS-HCI with Windows Admin Center, you need to connect your Windows Admin Center instance to Azure.
+If you performed this step earlier when registering Azure Stack HCI, you can skip ahead.

 5. Still in **Settings**, under **Gateway** click on **Azure**.
 6. Click **Register**, and in the **Get started with Azure in Windows Admin Center** blade, follow the instructions to **Copy the code** and then click on the link to configure device login.